viikkkas/viikkkas/README.md

 ### Hi there 👋

+THERE MUST BE A SEMICOLON MISSING IN HERE SOMEWHERE

 <!--
 **viikkkas/viikkkas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.